 This eggplant bacon can be used as regular bacon, as a snack, for breakfast, to make salads, pasta, or vegan pizza.

 Did you make this recipe?
 Please leave a comment below, share it, rate it or tag a picture @simpleveganblog on Instagram and hashtag it #simpleveganblog.
 We’d love to see what you cook!

 - ½ medium eggplant

-- 1 tbsp tahini (or extra virgin olive oil)
+- 1 tablespoon tahini, or extra virgin olive oil

 - Preheat the oven to 250ºF or 120ºC and line one (or two) large baking sheet with parchment paper.